carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 To start, we'll need to craft a simple overlay to add an annotation to the vcluster StatefulSet.
 Since this StatefulSet creates a PersistentVolumeClaim, we want to give `kapp` permission to delete it when we are done with our vcluster.

-Go ahead sand save the overlay below to a file named `vcluster-statefulset-overlay.yml`:
+Go ahead and save the overlay below to a file named `vcluster-statefulset-overlay.yml`:

 ```yaml
 #! vcluster-statefulset-overlay.yml